 Acer and Apple are very different in their approach to laptop manufacturing.
 Acer makes a wide range of Windows and Chrome OS models at various price points, including productivity and gaming models, while Apple exclusively makes premium productivity laptops.
 Though more expensive, Apple laptops are generally superior in build quality and user experience.
 See our recommendations for the best Apple laptops.

 Acer and HP are major laptop manufacturers producing a wide range of Windows and Chrome OS laptops.
-HP generally have more premium models like the Spectre and Omnibook lines, and they also have more workstation and business offerings.
+HP generally has more premium models, and it also has more workstation and business offerings.
 However, Acer's mid-range and budget models are usually of better value, providing a superior user experience and better performance at a lower price.
 See our recommendations for the best HP laptops.

-Although there's a lot of overlap, ASUS generally has a wider range of offerings than Acer, as they produce more premium models like their Zenbook and ROG (Republic of Gamers) lines, and they also experiment more with newer form factors and features, like dual-screen laptops and gaming tablets.
-However, Acer's mid-range and budget models are usually of better value, providing a better user experience at the same price or less.
+Although there's a lot of overlap, ASUS generally has a wider range of offerings than Acer, as it produces more premium models like its Zenbook and ROG (Republic of Gamers) lines, and it also experiments more with newer form factors and features, like dual-screen laptops and gaming tablets.
+However, Acer's mid-range and budget models are usually of better value.
 See our recommendations for the best ASUS laptops.

-Lenovo typically has a wider selection of laptops than Acer, as they produce many more models in the high-end premium range and make more workstation and business laptops.
+Lenovo typically has a wider selection of laptops than Acer, as it produces many more models in the high-end premium range and make more workstation and business laptops.
 Lenovo also makes more laptops with Linux compatibility and regularly experiments with newer form factors.
 While both companies offer a lot of mid-range and budget models, Lenovo's laptops typically feel sturdier and provide a better user experience overall.
-However, shopping for a Lenovo laptop can sometimes be frustrating, as their laptops often have multiple names and far more configuration options.
+However, shopping for a Lenovo laptop can sometimes be frustrating, as its laptops often have multiple names and far more configuration options.
 See our recommendations for the best Lenovo laptops.

 Like most laptop manufacturers, Acer makes a wide range of laptops at various price points and for various uses.
-They tend to compete more in the budget and mid-range tiers, where they have had a lot of success, producing models that are of better value than most of their competitors.
-However, Acer doesn't make nearly as many workstation and business laptops, and their creator laptops aren't particularly popular.
-Their high-end offerings are also less appealing than other brands due to their bland, often uninspiring design.
+It tends to compete more in the budget and mid-range tiers, where it has had a lot of success, producing models that are of better value than most of their competitors.
+However, Acer doesn't make nearly as many workstation and business laptops, and its creator laptops aren't particularly popular.
+Its high-end offerings are also less appealing than other brands due to their bland, often uninspiring design.

 Acer currently has eight series of laptops that cover a wide range of uses, including: